Videogame / Submachine

 - Mateusz himself says that the design of the computers and the Core were specifically inspired by TRON.

-- Ultimately subverted.
-Submachine 9's bonus content implies that Murtaugh's messages may have been automated and not actually him.
+- Treacherous Advisor: Submachine 6 reveals that Murtaugh was ultimately using you to invade the subnet.
+However, this is ultimately subverted, as Submachine 9's bonus content implies that Murtaugh's messages may have been automated and not actually him.

-- Updated Re-release - The first two games were eventually given updated forms.
+- Updated Re-release: The first two games were eventually given updated forms.
+The first game in particular has had four versions.

-- Wild Mass Guessing - The game tends to support this sort of thing, even having a page dedicated to theories that eventually got included in their own "game", the Subnet Exploration Experience.
+- Wild Mass Guessing: The game tends to support this sort of thing, even having a page dedicated to theories that eventually got included in their own "game", Submachine Universe.